bramble-lang/bramble-lang/design/rfc/rfc257-addressable-expressions-draft.md

 check if an operand is addressable for the operations which require addressable values.

+In order to support mutation operations, an `is_mutable` flag will also have be added to the `SemanticContext`.
+Currently, this flag only exists in the symbol table for variables, but this cannot support dereference expressions or field access or array indexing expressions.
+The `is_mutable` flag will remain in the symbol table and a flag will be added to `SemanticContext` for mutability of addressable expressions.

 A new phase `ComputeAddressable` will traverse the AST and set the addressability flag to true or false, based upon a set of rules detailed in a following section.